Updated: 02/01/2019 | February 1st, 2019

 After four and a half years of travel, most people assume I have this travel thing down pat.
-I can just be plopped down in any random place and I’ll be alright.
+I can just be plopped down anywhere, and I’ll be alright.
 “You’ve done this before,” people say to me.

-I keep worrying that I’m going to be kidnapped, robbed, taken somewhere sketchy in a taxi and left in the jungle if I don’t hand over my stuff.
+I keep worrying that I’m going to be scammed, kidnapped, robbed, taken somewhere sketchy in a taxi, and left in the jungle if I don’t hand over my stuff.
 I keep thinking the Sandinistas are going to jump out of the next corner.
 Will I be mugged?
 I don’t know!
 Probably not, but what if it does happen?

 I know there’s really nothing to be scared of.
 I know I’m overreacting just like I did on my first trip abroad.
 It’s like I tell people all the time, “There’s nothing to be worried about.
 It’s all in your head.
 Thousands of people travel the world each year.
 Just take the leap!
 You’ll be fine.”

 It feels liberating to feel this way.
-It goes to show that no matter how long you’ve been traveling, no matter how long you’ve been backpacking, there’s always a part of you that can be filled with that nervous scared excitement you had on day one.
+It goes to show that no matter how long you’ve been traveling, no matter how long you’ve been backpacking, there’s always a part of you that can be filled with that nervous, scared excitement you had on day one.

 I know I’m about to have a great time meeting great people, eating great food, lounging on beaches, and heading into the unknown.
 Departure day is close, and though I’m still thinking about the “what ifs,” I’m simply too excited to care about them anymore.